Ground-State Analysis for an Exactly Solvable Coupled-Spin Hamiltonian: The exact solution

 the Hamiltonian is

 with the ground-state energy

 and energy gap to the excited state

-Here $\mu\rightarrow -1$ in the thermodynamic limit, which at $g=1$ corresponds to the limit where the Moore-Read and Read-Green lines meet.
-It is found that
+The mean-f\/ield results of Section~\ref{mfa} indicate that the vanishing of the energy gap depends on how the limits $z_2\rightarrow 0$ and $\rho \rightarrow 0$ are taken.
+It is found from~\eqref{egap} that

 with the result being invariant with respect to interchanging the order of the limits.
-Moreover, as $s\rightarrow\infty$ the {\it only} solution for $\Delta E =0$ when $z_1\neq 0$ is given by $z_2=0,\,g=2$, meaning that gapless excitations {\it do not} occur at the Read-Green line in this limit $\mu\rightarrow -1$.
-The behaviour accords with Fig. 2 rather than Fig. 1.
+Moreover, as $s\rightarrow\infty$ the {\it only} solution for $\Delta E =0$ when $z_1\neq 0$ is given by $z_2=0$, $g=2$, meaning that gapless excitations {\it do not} occur on the line given by equation~\eqref{rgl} in the limit $\mu\rightarrow -1$.

 Next consider